silinternational/personnel-sync/README.md

 | familyName | name            | familyName          | n/a          |
 | givenName  | name            | givenName           | n/a          |

-\* The `building` property is a custom property with Field name "Building" in the custom schema "Location".
+Custom schema properties can be added using dot notation.
+For example, a custom property with Field name `Building` in the custom schema `Location` is represented as `Location.Building`.

 Following is an example configuration listing all available fields: